Active Fixed Income Management

 Early in 2022, the Federal Reserve indicated a desire to normalize monetary policy by raising interest rates in conjunction with a reduction in the amount of bond purchases (quantitative easing), especially mortgage-backed securities (MBS).
 Our view was that the economic-sensitive buyers would demand higher yields to purchase MBS versus what non-economic buyers would demand (the Fed).
 As the year progressed, the market began to realize that, indeed, higher spreads and yields would be needed before buyers would step in.

-Our active, relative value approach flagged this mispricing, and as a result, the Fund held far fewer MBS.
+Our active, relative value approach flagged this mispricing, and as a result, the strategy held far fewer MBS.
 Those that we did hold demonstrated better risk characteristics.
-Eventually, MBS spreads widened to levels not seen since the financial crisis in 2008-2009.
-In late 2022, the Fund began to allocate to the sector, as the relative level of interest rates drove these securities to trade at historically significant discounts.
-As interest rate volatility diminishes, it is our expectation that the relative attractiveness of MBS will bring buyers back into the market.
+Eventually, MBS spreads widened to levels not seen since the 2008-2009 financial crisis.
+In late 2022, the strategy began to allocate to the sector, as the relative level of interest rates drove these securities to trade at historically significant discounts.
+As interest rate volatility diminishes, we expect the relative attractiveness of mortgage-backed securities to draw buyers back into the market.

 Added MBS exposure.